Frequently Asked Questions

 The majority of patients seen by residents have the common conditions and illnesses encountered in internal medicine.

-There are renowned experts in almost every disease at Mayo, which makes this a destination for patients with rare and unusual cases.
-But this makes up a small percentage of a resident's practice.
+There are renowned experts in almost every disease at Mayo, which makes this a destination for patients with rare and unusual cases; however, this makes up a small percentage of a resident's practice.
 Mayo Clinic residents develop expertise in general internal medicine and have the opportunity to become familiar with unusual diseases as well.

 Additionally, residents become comfortable dealing with the unknown and in furthering the frontier of internal medicine.
 Further expertise in specific areas of interest can be developed through electives.Back to top